Capillary hysteresis induced by gap-resolved meniscus dynamics on Faraday instability in Hele-Shaw cells

-This fact agrees with the theoretical finding of \citet{viola2017sloshing} when studying capillary hysteresis in sloshing dynamics and is consistent with the experimental observation by \citet{keulegan1959energy} and \citet{cocciaro1993experimental}.
-The difference is that these studies focused on the wave attenuation caused by the energy dissipation at solid walls.
-Specifically, the wave amplitude decays from a finite initial value toward zero, accompanied by a damping rate that varies temporally throughout the evolution.
-But for the Faraday linear stability problem, we are concerned with the critical condition for the onset of free surface, corresponding to the stability of the trivial solution ($\left | A \right |=0$) in the amplitude equation for Faraday waves.
-We note that a nontrivial value of $\left | B' \right |$ is required to calculate $\gamma_2$.
-As observed experimentally in \S~\ref{sec:Meniscus observation}, the meniscus has already oscillated periodically prior to Faraday onset, implying $\left | B' \right |\ne 0$ and $\left |A\right |=0$.
-Because $\left | B' \right |$ cannot be predicted by the present theory, we employ experimentally measured values to calculate this gap-resolved capillary damping in the stability analysis of Faraday waves.
+This fact agrees with the theoretical finding of \citet{viola2018capillary} when studying capillary hysteresis in sloshing dynamics and is consistent with the experimental observation by \citet{keulegan1959energy} and \citet{cocciaro1993experimental}. \citet{viola2018capillary} further noticed that the influence of the capillary-induced force, which is associated with the contact angle hysteresis, depends only on the sign of the contact line velocity, thereby can be interpreted as a Coulomb-like friction force, as also pointed out by \citet{miles1967surface} in the context of damping of gravity waves.
+Moreover, a similar mathematical formulation has been adopted by \citet{noblin2004vibrated} to model contact line dynamics in vibrated sessile drops.